 The Board will co-operate and share information with other relevant authorities in the exercise of their flood and coastal erosion risk management functions.
 The Board will contribute to strategies, plans and consultations relevant to its catchment and functions.

-The Board will assist the Environment Agency wherever possible in its provision of adequate and cost effective flood warning systems, and assist Risk Management Authorities where necessary during flood emergencies.
+The Board will assist the Environment Agency wherever possible in its provision of adequate and cost-effective flood warning systems and assist Risk Management Authorities where necessary during flood emergencies.
 The Board will participate as necessary in exercises to develop and test emergency response procedures.

-The Board has provided the Environment Agency and other local Risk Management Authorities with information on the major flood defence assets for which the Board is responsible.
-The information is available from the Environment Agency at xxxxxx.
+The Board will provide the Environment Agency and other local Risk Management Authorities with information on the major flood defence assets for which the Board is responsible as required.

 The Board will seek to work with all relevant local organisations, in carrying out its flood and coastal erosion risk management functions and environmental obligations.